How To Use Beard Balm

 - After combing your beard to remove the tangles, you can now grab your container of beard balm and get started.

-- Use your thumb or the index finger to scoop out a little balm, almost the size of a marble.
-Make the balm suppler before you remove it from its tin by rubbing your index finger over it in circular waves until it become softer.
+- Use your thumb or the index finger to scoop out a little balm, almost the size of a marble (Larger beards may require more).
+Make the balm softer before you remove it from its tin by rubbing your index finger over it in circular waves until it becomes softer.

-- Melt the beard balm by rubbing it in your palms until it achieves the consistency of oil.
+- Melt the beard balm by rubbing it in your palms until it achieves the consistency similar to oil.
 Ensure you coat both palms as well as all of your fingers

 - When applying the balm, start from the base of your beard working up to the sideburns while ensuring every area and hair is coated with the balm.

-- Use a comb preferably that is made of wood or bone for even distribution of the balm throughout your beard as you also shape it into your favorite look.
+- Use your hands or a comb preferably that is made of wood steel or bone for even distribution of the balm throughout your beard as you also shape it into your favorite look.
+You can use beard oil and balm together or by themselves.

 How Often the Beard Balm Should Be Used

 Additionally, how often you use your beard balm depends on the length and thickness of your beard.
 You could use it more often if your beard is longer and thicker.
-Using the oil and balm daily will enhance the overall health of your beard.
-Some people use the beard balm daily, while other use it occasionally.
+Using beard oil and balm daily will enhance the overall health of your beard.
+Some people use the beard balm daily, while others use it occasionally.

 If you do not know what to do when it comes to using your beard balm, get in touch with us.
 Ask us for assistance.